MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/node-sdk-logging.md

 ## Configure web app log streaming

 View log stream of hosted resources available in the resource's Monitoring section of the Azure portal.
-Configure them with the App service log configuration.
+Configure them with the App service (Windows) log configuration.

 :::image type="content" source="../media/logging-metrics/configue-azure-app-service-logs-in-azure-portal.png" alt-text="View log stream of hosted resources available in the resource's Monitoring section of the Azure portal.":::